WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_14.md

 Wail, O gate; cry out, O city; melt in fear, O Philistia, all of you!
 For smoke comes out of the north, and there is no straggler in his ranks.

 ###### 32
 What will one answer the messengers of the nation?
-"The LORD has founded Zion, and in her the afflicted of his people find refuge." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+"The LORD has founded Zion, and in her the afflicted of his people find refuge."

 ***